korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 | INOUT          | Used to pass values to the stored procedure, which can modify the values and return the modified values back.  | Y     | Y      |

-The in Parameter is a read-only parameter, and the default type, meaning we don't have to specify the keyword, _IN_ in our MySQL procedures, if this is the type of parameter you want.
+The in Parameter is a read-only parameter, and the default type, meaning we don't have to specify the keyword, _IN_ in our MySQL procedures if this is the type of parameter you want.
 This is data you pass to the procedure, and it doesn't get modified.
 The _OUT_ parameter is a write-only parameter.